-It serves to help keep the family in denial about the damage the addiction is causing.
-No one discusses the heartache and disappointment that each is experiencing on a daily basis.
+It serves to help keep the family in denial about the damage that growing up with drug-addicted parents is causing.

-No one is talking about the embarrassment of having to hide from the landlord who is trying to collect the rent, and knowing that the rent money has gone to feed the addicts addiction.
+No one is talking about the embarrassment of having to hide from the landlord who is trying to collect the rent, and knowing that the rent money has gone to support the parental substance abuse.

 One author describes this as the same as having an elephant in the living room.
 Everyone knows there is an elephant there, but no one is willing to state the obvious.

-A parent will say, “I am going to take you fishing this weekend,” but when Saturday arrives they are too hung over to get out of bed.
+A parent will say, “I am going to take you fishing this weekend,” but when Saturday arrives, they are too hungover to get out of bed.

-To keep themselves from feeling the crushing weight of hurt and despair that comes with constant disappointment, children learn at an early age to cut-off feelings.
+To keep themselves from feeling the crushing weight of hurt and despair that comes with constant disappointment, children of addicts learn at an early age to cut-off feelings.

-These rules start out as coping mechanisms to help children navigate the multiple pitfalls of growing up in a family where the attention centers around the parent who is addicted to a drug.
+These rules start as coping mechanisms to help children navigate the multiple pitfalls of growing up in a family where the attention centers around the parent who is addicted to a drug.

 It becomes a default reaction for interacting with others.
-And, eventually, when children leave their family of origin and move to their family of destination, they take these coping mechanisms with them.
+And, eventually, when children of addicts leave their family of origin and move to their family of destination, they take these coping mechanisms with them.

-The very things that are needed to function successfully with another person are the things that are keeping them from communicating, trusting, and sharing emotions.
+The very things that needed to function successfully with another person are the things that are keeping them from communicating, trusting, and sharing emotions.

 The sad part is, many never realize what is causing them to have such a difficult time connecting with another human – often drifting from relationship to relationship looking for that “right one.”

 Guide for children of addicted parents

-To begin this process, the healing begins with realizing that these learned behaviors are not character defects, they are simply survival skills that are no longer useful.
+To begin this process, the healing begins with realizing that these learned behaviors are not character defects; they are simply survival skills that are no longer useful.

 There are online groups and websites to help children who were reared in homes where addiction predominated.
-These children are often referred to as “Adult Children of Alcoholics (or addicts)” and resources abound to help them.
+These children are often referred to as “Adult Children of Alcoholics (or addicts),” and resources abound to help them.

 Many seek the help of therapists to break these chains of maladaptive behavior.
 Part of the healing requires learning to “reparent” oneself (learning to nurture yourself).
 One of my favorite sayings: “It’s never too late to have a happy childhood.”